 Mick Ralphs joined forces with Paul Rodgers and formed the band Bad Company.
 Simon Kirkee from the band Free also joined as the drummer and Boz Burrell, bassist from King Crimson.

 The band’s 1974 debut self-titled album proved that Ralphs’ guitar riffs and Rodgers’ rough voice would be a force to be reckoned with.

-Their debut single, “Can’t Get Enough,” composed by Mick Ralphs, became an immediate success and one the most popular Bad Company songs.
+Their debut single, “Can’t Get Enough,” composed by Mick Ralphs, became an immediate success and one of the most popular Bad Company songs.
 It helped drive their debut album to the number one spot in the United States.

 The following year, the hard rock supergroup repeated the success of their debut album with Straight Shooter.
-The album featured chest-beating rock song “Feel Like Makin’ Love,” composed by Rodgers and Ralphs.
+The album featured a chest-beating rock song “Feel Like Makin’ Love,” composed by Rodgers and Ralphs.

 Their next few albums began to reveal that their initial chemistry and magic had started to fade.
 After the release of their final albumtogether, Rough Diamonds, and a fistfight between Rodgers and Burrell, the band broke up.

 Mick Ralphs remembers, “Paul wanted a break and truthfully we all needed to stop.
 Bad Company had become bigger than us all and to continue would have destroyed someone or something.
 From a business standpoint, it was the wrong thing to do, but Paul’s instinct was absolutely right.”